 ENVIRONMENTAL JUSTICE

-SCSJ also offers communications capabilities and support to community-based organizations to amplify impacted residents’ voices in protecting their communities from contamination and exploitation.
+SCSJ offers communications capabilities and support to community-based organizations to amplify impacted residents’ voices in protecting their communities from contamination and exploitation.

 Community Health Resources